oresat/oresat-libdxwifi/README.md

 ## Building

-These programs uses [cmake](https://cmake.org/) to generate the correct build files.
+These programs use [cmake](https://cmake.org/) to generate the correct build files.
 If you need to generate a build for a specific platform then I suggest checking out the docs.
 For basic GNU Makefiles the following should get you going: